bxdoan/bxdoan/README.md

 <div align="center">

-> All we can do is live until the day we die.
-Control what we can…and fly free.
+> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.

-> — Deneil Young —
+> — Hatsu Kominato —

 </div>